GoWind/GoWind.github.io/module_customization_hooks.md

+---
-# Module customization hooks in Node 20
+title:  Module customization hooks in Node 20
+---

 Node 20 changed/added behaviour to handle `import` statements in `.js` files.
 We will go through some code to see how it works.